-As Utah’s estate planning lawyers in Salt Lake City and St. George estate planning attorneys, we help clients protect their assets and family both during life and after death through wills, trusts, tax planning, family business succession planning, advance directives, gift plans, and powers of attorney.
+As Utah’s estate planning lawyers in Salt Lake City and St. George, we are trusted to help clients protect their assets and family both during life and after death through wills, trusts, tax planning, family business succession planning, advance directives, gift plans, and powers of attorney.

 The Role of Estate Planning Attorneys

 SCM estate planning attorneys assist clients with gift plans, estate and trust administration, wills, trusts, gift and estate tax preparation, estate and trust disputes, and other fiduciary issues.
 We assist clients in identifying their estate planning objectives, considering the ultimate disposal of their assets, and creating an estate plan designed to help achieve their goals in a tax-advantaged and efficient manner.

 When matters surface that involves elder law and abuse matters, we will bring one of our experienced litigators into the mix.
 This SCM lawyer will work with the client, assist with the investigation, and ensure all steps are taken to resolve the matter and seek justice for the client if it is determined that neglect or a crime has occurred.

 If an estate needs to be probated, we prepare needed court documents and accountings.
 We advise and direct personal representatives and trustees in their fiduciary capacities.